qmasingarbe/pymiere/README.md

 # ![Pymiere logo](logo.png) Pymiere : Python for Premiere Pro
 Use Python to interact with Adobe Premiere Pro.
-Gathered data, check and edit your projects.
+Gather data, check and edit your projects.

 ## Why using Pymiere ?
-Pymiere comes from a finding, has a Pipeline TD in a 3D/VFX studio, that we add no easy/good way to plug Premiere Pro into our workflow.
+Pymiere comes from a consideration, has a Pipeline TD in a 3D/VFX studio, that we add no easy/good way to plug Premiere Pro into our workflow.
-Of course, if you want to programmatically create a Premiere file, you can simply create an XML file (see [Open Timeline IO & XML](https://opentimelineio.readthedocs.io/en/latest/tutorials/adapters.html#final-cut-pro-xml)). **But** that require exporting and importing files, potentially loosing some data and no quick visual feedback.
+Of course, if you want to programmatically create a Premiere file, you can simply use an XML file (see [Open Timeline IO to XML](https://opentimelineio.readthedocs.io/en/latest/tutorials/adapters.html#final-cut-pro-xml)). **But** that require exporting and importing files, potentially loosing some data and no quick visual feedback.

-That's where Pymiere comes in handy :
+That's where **pymiere** comes in handy :
-> Want to check if some shots have new versions available ?
+Want to check if some shots have new versions available ?
 Maybe automatically place them on a new track ?
-> Want to create tools for your editor using Qt, Shotgun API, custom libs... ?
+Want to create tools for your editor using Qt, Shotgun API, custom libs... ?

 ## Installation
-  1. Install the Pymiere Link extension for Premiere Pro.
+  1. Install the _Pymiere Link_ extension for Premiere Pro
       * Download `pymiere_link.zxp` from this repo
       * Install it using the [Adobe Extension Manager](https://www.adobe.com/exchange/em_download/) or the [Extension Manager Command Line tool](https://partners.adobe.com/exchangeprogram/creativecloud/support/exman-com-line-tool.html)
       * To check that it is correctly installed, start Premiere, under `Window > Extensions` you should see `Pymiere Link` (clicking on it will do nothing)